hallresearch-ai/example-system-card/README.md

 Copyright © HallResearch.ai.
 Some rights reserved.

-Licensed under CC BY-NC-SA 4.0.
-You may share and adapt this material for noncommercial use with attribution to HallResearch.ai and the same license for derivatives.
+Licensed under CC BY 4.0.
+You may share and adapt this material for with attribution to HallResearch.ai.

 ## Example AI System Card